Plakun-Trava, strategies for living, and negotiated memory:

 In Chapters 3 and 4.
 Julie Rak presents the actual data for her investigation, viz., written and oral autobiographies, respectively.
 In Chapter 3, she resorts to the concept of “eternal memory” (Russian: vechnaja pamjat’) as characterized in Psalm No. 355 from the Living Book: “eternal memory be to our righteous forefathers who were buried as the true Doukhobors” (61) (see footnote 1).
 The concept of vechnaja pamjat’as embedded in Doukhobor psalms, hymns, and the stories told by elders is said to be equivalent to the “sacred memory of migration experiences that are enacted again and again as part of the ‘diasporic imaginary’ when they are told, recited, or sung” (62).
 In her analysis of the written texts, the author sees the reflection of Doukhobor identity in narratives of “suffering, resistance to oppression, and commitment to peace” (83).
 She also emphasizes that the healing process is still being worked out, and that the language of the texts is far from homogeneous.
 The oral narratives analyzed in NM pose a challenge to established definitions of autobiographical writing, especially with respect to its linearity and self-directedness.
 Julie Rak’s analysis of both written and oral Doukhobor autobiographical and quasi-autobiographical texts will form a lasting contribution to Doukhoborism scholarship and to discourse analysis in general.
 The only problem with Chapters 3 and 4 is one of organization: there is a lack of subchapters with a concomitant grouping of the narratives either in terms of type or of content.
 This lack of subcategorization will make the reading of these two chapters repetitive and seemingly lacking a “red thread.”

 Julie Rak devotes Chapter 5 to “Freedomite Autobiography.”
 The “freedomites” a.k.a. “sons of freedom” a.k.a. “zealots” often serve as pars pro toto when one mentions the term “Doukhobor” to Canadians.
-The Freedomites (Russian svobodniki} are a small group concentrated in a marginal geographic region in the West Kootenay district but they have been very vocal and violent in their protests (arson, bombings, nudity).
+The Freedomites (Russian svobodniki) [sovereign-free people] are a small group concentrated in a marginal geographic region in the West Kootenay district but they have been very vocal and violent in their protests (arson, bombings, nudity).
 And yet, there are main members of the group that have excelled in artistic expression.
 Tarasoff’s SW devotes several pages to a few of them (93-98), and it is very fitting that Rak’s NM should devote an entire chapter to their diaries and autobiographies.

 In summary as was noted above, Tarasoff’s SW could have benefited from editing, e.g. there are references to the wrong pages — Piers Island in the Index refers to pp. 425-426 when in fact it is found on pp. 426-427; furthermore, the name of the island is given incorrectly as Pier’s Island on p.
 477. [See more corrections in Errata] In turn, Rak’s NM is a bit weak in the transliteration of Russian word’s; fortunately, she does not give too many of them.
 There is no question, however, that both works are very timely and relevant in a period of transition from a language maintenance of 60% to an estimated 30% within the next two or three generations, resulting in a shift in the variability of text types with concomitant Anglicization of large segments of Doukhobor cultural life.
 There are many voices among the Doukhohors that call for a return to the essentials of the movement and the elaboration of a plan for the future.
 However, as the readers’ forum in the Doukhobor monthly Iskra shows, the Doukhobor community is not going to accept a prescriptive approach: as one of the readers’ responses indicates, the “Doukhobor future is already here [italics] … perhaps it is our young people” (Iskra, p.
 8).
 The authors of the two books under review seem to come to the same conclusion, whether it is Koozma Tarasoff’s programmatic-prescriptive “the necessity of preserving our roots must not be lost sight of” (378).
 Or Julie Rak’s analytical-descriptive “younger Doukhohors [refiguring] their own identities” (53).